stanfill/rotationsC/README.md

 * The `plot` function can now print multiple columns of a sample of rotations simultaneously through the argument `col`.
 For example `col=c(1,3)` will print two labelled eyeballs, one for the $x$- and one for the $z$-axis.

+* Bayesian credible regions have been added to the `region` function by setting `method='Bayes'`.
+Additional arguments `tuneS`, `tuneK`, `burnin` and `B` will set the tuning parameters for the central orientation, concentration parameter, burnin for the MCMC and total number of draws from the posterior, respectively.
+See the help file for more details.

 *intervals*
 --------------------------------------------------------
 This folder contains the code necessary to run the simulations for the intervals research